-As Gothic cathedrals go, the Cathédrale Notre-Dame d’Amiens is one of the finest in France if not all of Europe.
-Besides its impressive size, Amiens cathedral is well known for its Medieval wall paintings inside and the truly spectacular Gothic sculptures that adorn the Western façade.
-During the day visitors can see the excellently well preserved Renaissance polycrome wall paintings and sculptures inside the church.
-And at night, during summer and December, the sculptures on the western A façade are lit up during an engaging light show.
+As Gothic cathedrals go, the Cathédrale Notre-Dame d’Amiens is one of the finest in France, if not all of Europe.
+Besides its impressive size, Amiens cathedral is well known for its medieval wall paintings inside and the truly spectacular Gothic sculptures that adorn its western façade.
+During the day visitors can see the excellently well preserved Renaissance polychrome wall paintings and sculptures inside the church.
+At night, during summer and December, the sculptures on the western façade are lit up during an engaging light show.

 Western entrances to Gothic cathedrals are known for their detailed sculpture, usually featuring saints of local importance and scenes that deal with humanity’s destiny.
 The western façade on Amiens cathedral is no different.
 In fact it is one of the finest in western Europe.
 This part of the church was built between 1220 and 1236, during one single construction episode; hence the striking and rare artistic unity.
 The lower tier has three deep portals, above which is a gallery stretching the full width of the church, just below the rose window.
 Twenty-two larger-than-life sculptures of kings fill the gallery.
 Above the rose window is an open arcade, that holds the bells. the galerie des sonneurs.

 The south tower was completed in 1366, and the north and higher tower in 1406.
 The spire (112.70 metres, or 369.8 feet) was added sometime later, between 1529 and 1533.